Learn-by-doing/debugging-javascript/README.md

 ## Start the App

-Once that has finished, you can run the program like this:
+Once the install has finished, you can run the project like this:
 ```bash
 npm start
 ```